Varunreddy2992/LipReader-Project/README.md

 6. Fine-tune and experiment with different architectures, hyperparameters, and optimization strategies to improve model performance.

 ## Credits
-This project was developed by Darshan R as part of University Final Year Project.
+This project was developed by Varun Reddy/Darshan/Arya/Sai as part of University Final Year Project.